were/were.github.io/blog/outline.md

 # Being a Full-Stack Hacker: From ISA to Silicon

-I am writing these blogs for Ph.D. students in software/hardware co-design area to save some time of hacking the research infrastructures.
-Instead of learning to the structure of each codebase from scratch, these blogs cover:
+The knowledge of hacking the full-stack software/hardware infrastructure is very fragmented, which are either some questions on Stack Overflow or learnt from senior colleagues orally.
+At worst, maybe reading the codebase is necessary.
+I am writing these blogs for to save some of your time (hopefully) to gather these fragments in a "whole body".
+These blog chapters cover:
-1. hints on finding the files you want to look at and modify to extend your functionality;
+1. hints on finding the files you potentially want to look at and modify to extend the functionality;
 2. engineering tricks to improve the experience of development;
 3. experiences to avoid the pitfalls in the existing codebase;
 4. undocumented details to make you better understand how the origin project works.

 To examplify the extension, these blogs will use my research infrasture, [DSAGEN](https://github.com/polyarch/dsa-framework), as an paradigm of hacking.
-Though my goal of research may not exactly yours (readers), I still believe these experiences are useful and can be easily transfered.
+Though my project is used for explanation, I will try to be as goal-neutral as possible, so that these experiences can be reused.

 ## Contents

 These blogs is stuck to the [RISC-V ISA](https://riscv.org/).
+If after finishing this I find these blogs interesting, there will be x86 version too.

 * RISCV ISA
   * [Extending the ISA](./isa.md)